Sk3pper/test-driven-development-by-example/xUnit/ch23_exerciseB/README.md

 print(result.summary())
 ```

-Keep in mind to test also the new test we need to add it separably
+Remember that to test the new test case, it must be added separately.

 ```python
 suite = TestSuite(TestCaseTest)
 result = TestResult()